 Menu Path SAP Customizing Implementation Guide | Logistics Execution | Shipping | Basic Shipping Functions | Shipping Point and Goods Receiving Point Determination| Define Loading Groups

-The loading group is used in the determination of the shipping point and is copied from the
+The loading group is used in the determination of the shipping point and is copied from the material master record.

 As a delivery is not possible without a loading group, it is recommended you ensure that the field loading group of the material master record is a mandatory field.
 This way, no material master record may be created without a respective loading group.